-We developed new tiering standards for our contracted hospitals, facilities and providers.
-The standards include the addition of a new tier (Tier 4), effective Jan.
-1, 2014.
-Tier 4 includes two new networks that support our new 2014 plans: The new networks are: Heritage Signature and Heritage Prime.
+We developed new leveling standards for our contracted hospitals, facilities and providers.
+The standards include a new level (Level 4), with two new networks: Heritage Signature and Heritage Prime.

 Here are some key things to note about the Heritage Signature and Heritage Prime networks:

-Tips for Tier Assignment and the Member’s Network
+Tips for Level Assignment and the Member's Network

 Here's how it works:

 Three-month grace period timeline example for members eligible for the Advance Premium Tax Credit: